 Section C Service commitment Airport-wide standards to be monitored and subject to rebates The Core Service Standards are as set out in Table A (appended).
-These are broadly based on the existing Q5 SQR scheme with some modifications as to: the exclusion of all service bonuses the inclusion of an outbound baggage target; the inclusion of an airfield availability metric or retention of the existing aerodrome congestion term (but to include a measure of snow event readiness); the maximum annual rebate amount remains 7% of Core Service Charges revenue; the monthly maximum potential rebate percentage will be one-sixth of the annual maximum potential rebate percentage for each service standard, as in Q5; an incremental penalty factor of 25% applied to the rebate percentage for certain selected passenger facing measures if the relevant service standard has not been met for six consecutive months; and failure of an airline to meet certain Airline Service Standards will reduce the amount payable by GAL in any month to such airline under the Core Service Rebates.
+These are broadly based on the existing Q5 SQR scheme with some modifications as to: the exclusion of all service bonuses the inclusion of an outbound baggage target; the inclusion of an airfield availability metric or retention of the existing aerodrome congestion term (but to include a measure of snow event readiness); the maximum annual rebate amount remains 7% of Core Service Charge Revenue; ; a single maximum potential rebate percentage for each service standard, equally applicable to a month or year.
+In Q5 a monthly maximum and a separate annual maximum is specified; an incremental penalty factor of 25% applied to the rebate percentage for certain selected passenger facing measures if the relevant service standard has not been met for six consecutive months; and failure of an airline to meet certain Airline Service Standards will reduce the amount payable by GAL in any month to such airline under the Core Service Rebates.
 Adjustments to service standards upon airline approval Amendments to the Core Service Standards may be made by GAL: following consultation by GAL with the Gatwick Airline Operators Committee (AOC) &amp; Gatwick ACC; and if approved in writing by airlines paying charges under the published tariff or under bilateral contract (save for those airlines that have expressly waived the application of these service standards under the terms of their contract) that together account for at least 67% of the passengers (in the 12 months immediately preceding the month in which GAL requested written approval from the airlines of the proposed amendment) travelling through the airport on airlines paying charges under the published tariff or under bilateral contract (save for those airlines that have expressly waived the application of these service standards under the terms of their contract), and representing at least 51% of that airlines responding in writing.
 Airline Service Standards to be monitored and published, and subject to rebates GAL will monitor and publish the performance of individual airlines in relation to certain airport-wide activities.
 These include: Check-in queue performance; Arrival bag performance; and PRM service and pre-notification.
 GAL may amend the airline service standards that it is monitoring and publishing from time-to-time, following consultation with the Gatwick AOC & ACC.
 The first two of these standards are designated as Airline Service Standards for the purposes of determining the Core Service Rebate for individual airlines.
 These standards are set out in Table B (attached).
 The third standard (in relation to PRM) is already a factor that determines the PRM charges payable by individual airlines.
 Airport-wide standards to Airlines & airport: On-time performance (departures and arrivals);